How It Works

 for (let i = 0; i < 100; i++) {

-await gerbil.generate("Tell me something interesting");
+await engine.generate("Tell me something interesting");

 }